daniellembecker/DanielleBecker_Lab_Notebook/_posts/2023-08-31-Acropora-pulchra-denovo-transcriptome.md

 ```

-My first run of BUSCO, I was getting this repeated error in my slurm output error file:
+My first run of BUSCO, I was getting this repeated errors in my slurm output error file:

 "Message: BatchFatalError(AttributeError("'NoneType' object has no attribute 'hmmer_results_lines'"))"

 The issue was that the above script was referencing busco-config.ini which had old versions (based on the old modules) instead of using the installed copy $EBROOTBUSCO/config/config.ini which has the correct paths.
 So I changed the line in the script below to use the new correct path and it began to run!

+There was also another error that the metazoa_odb10 file was an old version and to make sure BUSCO always updates these file versions, we need to use the command -l metazoa_odb10 instead of a set file path for BUSCO to automatically update the versions.
+Further explanation could be found in the [download and automatically update lineaages BUSCO guide section](https://busco.ezlab.org/busco_userguide.html#download-and-automated-update).

 ```